-Second, if you’d still like to get a fat discount but can’t make it to the north-eastern Zambezi region in Namibia before October, get yourself a Gondwana Card.
+If you’d like to get a fat discount, get yourself a Gondwana Card.
 Pay R200/N$200 for a card that’s valid for five years and Namibians get a whopping 50% off their accommodation bill, while visitors from SADC countries get a hearty 40% off.
 In addition, there’s 25% off all activities and meals (although your meals on the Namushasha River Villa and one activity are already included in your accommodation package).
 These discounts also apply to the Gondwana Collection’s nearly 40 properties around Namibia, almost all of which are priced much lower than this premium experience.
 How’s that for a deal?

 Note: We were guests of Namushasha River Villa for one night, but I had free rein to write what I chose.
 We paid for all travel costs.

 Game drive in Bwabwata National Park, Namibia